What Will Happen to R22 and How it Affects You

 If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
 However, systems installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
 You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 To recap, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have some options:

 - Shop for an upgraded, more environmentally-friendly system that uses R410a.

 - Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 - Keep using recycled R22 and burn through costs like it’s the ozone layer.

 You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely accessable.
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.